RhubarbPHP/Rhubarb/docs/assets.md

 is the cheapest and simplest option however the biggest issue is that disk space will become a limitation at some point.

-This provider has only two settings in LocalStorageAssetCatalogueSettings:
+This provider has only two settings in LocalStorageAssetCatalogueProviderSettings:

 `$storageRootPath`
 :   Sets the folder where all assets are stored.